 The area that would become the Town of Stephenville was once known as the Acadian Village and stretched along the coast from Kippens in the west to Seal Cove in the east.
 Early settlers were mainly Roman Catholics, who were escaping poverty and feuding between the English and French in Nova Scotia.
 The self-sustaining local economy was based on rich farming and fishing resources, as well as hunting.

 A pair of English families from Cape Breton, headed by William Hunt and James Penney, founded the Acadian Village in 1844.
 A year later, Felix Gallant and his family travelled from Cape Breton and settled here.
 Other families followed suit.
 The name Stephenville was first introduced in 1874.

 Until 1940 Stephenville was an almost entirely French-speaking Roman Catholic community.
 The census records from 1857 to 1940 indicate there were never more than two dozen Anglicans living in Stephenville.

 Prior to the opening of the base, Stephenville inhabitants made their living from the land rather than the sea.
 This was an oddity in Newfoundland at the time because outport life was based on the fishery.
 The area accounted for the second largest number of ‘farmers’ on the island and people identified themselves on the 1935 census as ‘Fishermen Farmers’.
 Stephenville was regarded as having among the best agricultural lands in Newfoundland.
-The men worked hard had were adept at farming, fishing, logging, and hunting.
-The combination of trades served them well as it was noted that during the 1930s few people in Stephenville relied on the ‘dole’, a meager government handout didn’t meet people’s nutritional requirements.
+The men worked hard and were adept at farming, fishing, logging, and hunting.
+The combination of trades served them well as it was noted that during the 1930s few people in Stephenville relied on the ‘dole’, a meager government handout that didn’t meet people’s nutritional requirements.

 Stephenville – The Base Years